 Per the Nebraska Department of Agriculture, the signs and symptoms of West Nile Virus in horses include loss of appetite, depression, fever, quivering muscles, and weakness of limbs.
-Infected horses may or may not show signs or symptoms.
+Infected horses may or may not show symptoms.

-While there is no specific treatment for horses infected with WNV, the following tips can be used to help prevent the spread of WNV:
+While there is no specific treatment for horses infected with WNV, the following tips can be used to help prevent infections: